 The Whole Picture combines journalism, photography and equine passions—putting knowledge and creativity to work for you. . . .

 Heidi Melocco holds a bachelor's degree in English (from Ohio Wesleyan University) and a master's degree in journalism (from the E.W.
 Scripps School of Journalism at Ohio University) with a concentration in magazine and photo editing.
 At the latter, she was named Master's Student of the Year.
 Her stories and photographs are seen regularly in publications such as Western Horseman books, Horse & Rider, Horse Illustrated, Young Rider, and America's Horse.
 She served as Assistant Editor at Horse & Rider.
 She's also been on the staff of John Lyons' Perfect Horse and hosted a column in The Trail Rider for over 10 years.
-Melocco is an author of Western Horseman's Understanding Lameness, Western Horseman’s Legends 6 and 9, and Goodnight’s Guide to Great Horsemanship, and she’s a contributing photographer for the Certified Horsemanship Association's Instructor Manual, Hitch Up & Go (AIM's trailering book), The Revolution in Horsemanship (by Rick Lamb and Robert Miller, DVM), and Breed for Success (by Rene Riley and Honi Roberts).
+Melocco is an author and photographer for boots such as: Western Horseman's Understanding Lameness, Western Horseman’s Legends 6 and 9, Goodnight’s Guide to Great Horsemanship, Certified Horsemanship Association's Instructor Manual, Hitch Up & Go (The Equine Network's trailering book), The Revolution in Horsemanship (by Rick Lamb and Robert Miller, DVM), and Breed for Success (by Rene Riley and Honi Roberts).